contaware/docker-lamp2/README.md

 2. Run `docker compose down`
 3. If only *./compose.yaml* has been changed:
    `docker compose up -d`
-   If *./Dockerfile* has been changed:
+   If a *Dockerfile* has been changed:
    `docker compose up -d --build`

-### Web Server and PHP
+### Web Servers and PHP

-Apache is set to run on port **8888**, access it through <http://localhost:8888>.
-Change the port in *./compose.yaml* file.
+There are two apache servers, the first is listening on <http://localhost:8888> and the second on <http://localhost:8880>.
+Change the ports in *./compose.yaml* file.

 Place your web project files into *./html*.

-The installed PHP version along the extensions can be configured in *./Dockerfile* file.
+The installed PHP versions along the extensions can be configured in *./Dockerfile1* and *./Dockerfile2* files.

 ### Database Servers